spotlightpa/poor-richard/content/news/2020-02-17-pa-’s-lobbying-law-got-tougher-in-2018-but-it-still-falls-short-in-exposing-influence.md

 slug = "pennsylvania-lobbying-law-influence-disclosure"
 authors = ["Daniel Simmons-Ritchie"] title = "Pa.’s lobbying law got tougher in 2018.
-But it still falls short in exposing influence. " kicker = "Transparency" suppress-featured = false
+But it still falls short in exposing influence. " description = "Unlike in New Jersey and New York, Pennsylvania lobbyists and lobbying groups do not have to report the bills or lawmakers they’re targeting or the positions they’re advocating for." blurb = "Unlike in New Jersey and New York, Pennsylvania lobbyists and lobbying groups do not have to report the bills or lawmakers they’re targeting or the positions they’re advocating for." kicker = "Transparency" suppress-featured = false
 +++